 Croatia is usually thought of as a summer destination.
 But most don’t realize that the country is just as ideal for a winter getaway.
 Zagreb, the capital city, is especially full of must-see attractions, experiences, and beautiful sights.
 Visiting Croatia in December is lovely, and there are loads of Zagreb tourist attractions to keep any visitor happy.

 Planning a Zagreb winter trip?
-Here’s our two-day guide on what to see and where to go.
+Here’s our 2 day itinerary to guide you on what to see and where to go.

 Day 1: Zagreb’s Lower City

 Start your Zagreb itinerary off this morning by exploring the sights and attractions of the Lower City.
-You can easily walk between the various points of interest.
+Again, you can easily walk between the various points of interest.

 Explore Tito Square (Trg Republike Hrvatske)